jokob-sk/NetAlertX/docs/SUBNETS.md

 > Community sourced content by [mscreations](https://github.com/mscreations) from this [discussion](https://github.com/jokob-sk/NetAlertX/discussions/404).

 > [!NOTE]
-> The setup this was tested on: Bare Metal -> Hyper-V on Win Server 2019 -> Ubuntu 22.04 VM -> Docker -> PiAlert.
+> The setup this was tested on: Bare Metal -> Hyper-V on Win Server 2019 -> Ubuntu 22.04 VM -> Docker -> NetAlertX.

 **Approach 1 (may cause issues):**